palaseus/Adrenochain/README.md

   - Uses ECDSA P-256 from the Go stdlib, not secp256k1 (common in many chains).
   - Address derivation: SHA-256 of uncompressed public key, last 20 bytes.
 There is no checksum (e.g., no base58check/bech32).
 Collisions are highly unlikely but usability and safety (typo detection) are weak.
   - Transaction signing format is non-standard (stores public key concatenated with raw r||s).
 There is no DER encoding or canonical s enforcement; malleability is possible.
 Recommendation: adopt a canonical signature format and enforce low-s, or switch to an existing, vetted transaction format.
-  - The wallet does not persist keys nor encrypt them at rest.
+  - **The wallet now persists keys to disk and encrypts them using AES-GCM with a user-provided passphrase.
+However, the passphrase itself is not stored, and key derivation is a simple SHA-256 hash, which is not resistant to brute-force attacks.
+For production, a key derivation function like scrypt or Argon2 should be used.**

 - Transaction model
-  - Inputs reference a placeholder 32-byte prev hash with index 0; **however, the `pkg/utxo` now provides basic UTXO tracking and balance validation within the `ProcessBlock` function.
-Double-spend prevention is still not fully implemented at the transaction validation level.**
+  - Inputs reference a placeholder 32-byte prev hash with index 0; however, the `pkg/utxo` now provides basic UTXO tracking and balance validation within the `ProcessBlock` function.
+Double-spend prevention is still not fully implemented at the transaction validation level.
-  - `CreateTransaction` currently omits balance checks and does not create change outputs. **Recommendation: enhance `CreateTransaction` to integrate with the UTXO set for proper balance checks and to generate change outputs.**
+  - `CreateTransaction` currently omits balance checks and does not create change outputs.
+Recommendation: enhance `CreateTransaction` to integrate with the UTXO set for proper balance checks and to generate change outputs.

 - Block validation and consensus
   - Proof-of-work target and difficulty adjustment are extremely simplified.
 The target representation is not endian- or field-validated, and difficulty retargeting is naive.